Perspective | A university’s men’s and women’s teams both made history this week. Guess which win Va. Gov. Glenn Youngkin noticed first?

 It’s only the third time in NCAA history this has happened.

 The state’s governor, Glenn Youngkin, weighed in Monday as the town hailed its returning heroes: “Congratulations to the @LongwoodMBB team on punching your first ticket ever to the Dance.
-What an impressive victory!! 🏀 #MarchMadness”, Youngkin said in a tweet.
+What an impressive victory!! 🏀 #MarchMadness,” Youngkin said in a tweet.

 Congratulations to the @LongwoodMBB team on punching your first ticket ever to the Dance.
 What an impressive victory!! 🏀 #MarchMadness https://t.co/qJNYz9yy6Q— Governor Glenn Youngkin (@GovernorVA) March 6, 2022